nomadscientist/training-material/topics/ecology/tutorials/SAM3/tutorial.md

 ---
 layout: tutorial_hands_on

-title: SAM3 – AI-based Semantic Segmentation of Images and Videos
+title: SAM3 – AI-based Semantic Segmentation of marine biodiversity Images and Videos
 questions:
 - How can you automatically segment objects in images or videos using a simple text prompt?
 objectives: